 In either case, knowing who we are communicating with (our publics) and what we are communicating about (our issues) helps leaders identify and prioritize Key Publics and Key Issues, and tailor engagement goals, engagement strategies, objectives, and tactics for each of them.

 This brings us to the second NoCabulary term we’ll introduce in this Hard NoCs post: crisis!

 In our experience, crisis has become a term reflexively used to describe nearly any disruptive issue that requires a lot of time or effort, particularly if the issue is an event imposed on an organization unexpectedly.
 In other words, the word crisis often describes things that become a distraction or disrupt a plan.

 This can result in an organization that remains in near perpetual “crisis mode”, which can hinder a leader’s ability to look up and out over the horizon and generally makes for an unpleasant place to work.

 In context of CBL, we use the term crisis selectively and specifically to mean an issue that results in unwanted change being imposed on an organization from the outside in.

 Leaders and organizations that practice effective CBL and use it to prioritize and strengthen relationships with Key Publics are better able to look out over the horizon, anticipate issues that may result in unwanted change, and address them before they become a crisis.

 To learn more about how leaders can use CBL to help their organizations be preactive so crises can be anticipated and either prevented or mitigated, continue to follow us here ath the Blog of Hard NoCs.
-In upcoming posts, we’ll explore the Truths and Principles of CB in depth, including timeliness, accuracy, transparency, and credibility, and ways to develop in ways that strengthen trust and prevent organizations from having unwanted change imposed on them from the outside-in — or help leaders manage that change when it can’t be avoided.
+In upcoming posts, we’ll explore the Truths and Principles of CB in depth, including timeliness, accuracy, transparency, and credibility, and ways to develop them in ways that strengthen trust and prevent organizations from having unwanted change imposed on them from the outside-in — or help leaders manage that change when it can’t be avoided.